-The property has reasonable economic use as currently zoned; however, the proposed zoning category of MU-4 is much more desirable as it would allow the mixture of non-residential and residential uses that have the potential to reduce automobile trips.
+The property has limited economic use as currently zoned, as evidenced by increased vacancies during the past several years.
+The proposed zoning category of MU-4 is much more desirable as it would allow the mixture of non-residential and residential uses that have the potential to reduce automobile trips.